 - Vogue and Vanity Fair by Conde Nast

-- Old Spice by Shulton (a Moosic, Pa. division of American Cynamid)
+- Old Spice by Shulton (then a Moosic, Pa. division of American Cynamid)

 - Lucky Charms and General Mills